- Admire one of the masterpieces of Emperor Hadrian

 With arcades, gardens, pools and all manner of architectural marvels, Villa Adriana is a fascinating window into the life at court of a Roman emperor, or even simply the perfect place to get away from the hustle and bustle of Rome, in an environment charged with ancient fascination.

-- Present the ticket and an ID at the ticket entrance office
+- Present the tickets and your ID/Passport at the ticket office entrance at the Villa Adriana

-- Metro B: Ponte Mammolo station Co.tral bus Via Prenestina direction
+- Metro B: Ponte Mammolo station and Co.tral bus Via Prenestina direction

 - Bus: Co.Tral bus, Via Tiburtina direction (it stops 1km away from the site); Tivoli direction / A24 highway (1km away from the site)